mmore500/cse-491/blog/_posts/2020-02-28-ranges-transpose.md

 ```
 The inner lambda captures by value because it does not execute until after the rng variable has been destroyed.

 Unfortunately, this does not compile.
 Clang gives errors that suggest `flat` does not satisfy the range concept.
-We can check this directly using a static_assert in the lambda.i
+We can check this directly using a static_assert in the inner lambda.
 ```cpp
 static_assert(!rs::range<decltype(flat)>, "i compile");
 ```